Transfer Open Browser Tabs From One Browser To Another On Any Device

 Moving open tabs from one browser to another is not so easy, and the situation gets more complex when you are considering multiple devices.
 Bookmarking is one easy way out, services like Google Bookmarks and X marks lets you quickly bookmark open tabs into a new folder which can then be opened from any browser on any device.
-We all have faced this problem of transferring browser tabs or shuffling them between different computers, while having a sea of browser tabs opened in our current browser.
+We all have faced this problem of transferring browser tabs or shuffling them between different computers while having a sea of browser tabs opened in our current browser.

 To continue an unfinished browsing session, you have probably used tab-syncing tools like Tab Cloud extension, Xmarks Bookmarks sync, Sync Tabs in Google Chrome or Firefox.
 But there is a major drawback of all these tab sync tools – they only permit you to move open tabs and bookmarks from Google chrome to Google chrome or from Firefox to Firefox.
-What if you want to move your opened tabs from Google chrome to Firefox or from Google chrome to Safari or Internet Explorer and vice-versa?
-Using session manager extensions makes sense but like I said, they won’t work as far as transferring tabs to different browsers are concerned.
+What if you want to move your opened tabs from Google Chrome to Firefox or from Google chrome to Safari or Internet Explorer and vice-versa?
+Using session manager extensions makes sense but as I said, they won’t work as far as transferring tabs to different browsers are concerned.

 Copy-paste?
 Email tab links to your own email address and clicking through a pile of links?
 Past tense.
-Enter, Surf on - a brilliant tab sync tool which offers you cross browser tab sync compatibility, first of its kind and of course its a Freeware. .
+Enter, Surf on – a brilliant tab sync tool which offers you cross-browser tab sync compatibility, first of its kind and of course it’s a Freeware.

 Surfon is a simple browser extension which enables you to save all your browser tabs and lets you open them on another computer or device.
 You can even transfer them between different browsers on the same device or transfer browser tabs to another browser on another device.
 Just one button to save the pages you want to view later and one button to load the pages when you’re ready for them.
 It’s even faster than copy and pasting across two different browsers.